Bealby/grandpas-pocket-watch-shop/README.md

 ![Checkout](/documentation/readme/checkout.png/)

-- The `Checkout` page will have a simlar layout as the `Basket` page except the delete icon will not be available and there will be delivery information fields to fill out for payment.
+- The `Checkout` page will have a similar layout as the `Basket` page except the delete icon will not be available and there will be delivery information fields to fill out for payment.

-- For the payment form each field will have a placeholder text defining which inputs are required and which are optional with the use of an astrex.
-For registered users the fields will autmatically be prefilled if the user has updates thier profile.
+- For the payment form each field will have a placeholder text defining which inputs are required and which are optional with the use of an asterisk.
+For registered users the fields will automatically be prefilled if the user has updates their profile.

-- Defensive design will prevent any form from being submitted and notifications will continally advise the user of any issues while completing the the payment form.
+- Defensive design will prevent any form from being submitted and notifications will continually advise the user of any issues while completing the the payment form.

-- A `COMPLETE ORDER` button is displayed at the end of the payment form along with a secure icon dislayed to highlight it's securty.
-If all infomraiton is completed and the user confirms order, a spinner window of green, matching the colour theme of the website, will be displayed until the payment order goes through on Stripe.
-After which an info window will pop up comnfirming the order has gone through.
+- A `COMPLETE ORDER` button is displayed at the end of the payment form along with a secure icon displayed to highlight it's security.
+If all information is completed and the user confirms order, a spinner window of green, matching the colour theme of the website, will be displayed until the payment order goes through on Stripe.
+After which an info window will pop up confirming the order has gone through.
 The user will then be redirected to an order summary page that will provide all the details of their order.
   An email will also be sent to their email address